-- 1. The goal should be value for patients, not lowering costs or offering every service - 2.
+- 1. The goal should be value for patients, not just lowering costs - 2.
 The best way to contain costs is to drive improvement in quality - 3.
-There must be unrestricted competition based on results - Competition should center on medical conditions over the full cycle of care - 5.
+There must be competition for patients based on results - 4.
+Competition should center on medical conditions over the full cycle of care - 5.
 Value is driven by provider experience, scale, and learning at the medical condition level - 6.
 Competition should be regional and national, not just local - 7.
 Results must be universally measured and reported - 8.
-Reimbursement should be aligned with patient value and reward innovation - Reimbursement for care cycles, not for discrete treatments, services, or treatment time (e.g. per diems) - Reimbursement for prevention and screening, not just treatment - Reimbursement for diagnosis separately from treatment
+Reimbursement should be aligned with value and reward innovation - Reimbursement for care cycles, not discrete treatments or services - Reimbursement for prevention and screening, not just treatment - Reimbursement for overall management of chronic conditions - Most DRG systems are too narrow

-- 1. The goal should be value for patients, not lowering costs or offering every service - 2.
+- 1. The goal should be value for patients, not just lowering costs - 2.
 The best way to contain costs is to drive improvement in quality - 3.
-There must be unrestricted competition based on results - 4.
-Competition should center on medical conditions over the full cycle of care - 5.
+There must be competition for patients based on results - Competition should center on medical conditions over the full cycle of care - 5.
 Value is driven by provider experience, scale, and learning at the medical condition level - 6.
 Competition should be regional and national, not just local - 7.
 Results must be universally measured and reported - 8.
 Reimbursement should be aligned with value and reward innovation - 9.
-Information technology will enable restructuring of care delivery and measuring results, but is not a solution by itself - Common data definitions - Interoperability standards - Patient-centered database - Covering the full care cycle Accessible to patients - Accessible across the care cycle, including by referring and follow-up entities
+Information technology will enable restructuring of care delivery and measuring results, but is not a solution by itself - Common data definitions - Interoperability standards - Include all types of data (e.g. notes, images) - Patient-centered database - Cover the full care cycle, including referring entities - Accessible to all involved parties